duburcqa/jiminy/README.md

 ## Getting started

 Jiminy and Gym Jiminy support Linux, Mac and Windows, and is compatible with Python3.6+.
-Pre-compiled binaries are distributed on PyPi for Python 3.6/3.7/3.8/3.9 on Linux and Windows only.
+Pre-compiled binaries are distributed on PyPi for Python 3.6/3.7/3.8/3.9.
 They can be installed using `pip`:

 ```bash
 # For installing Jiminy